SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-09-12-windows-8-license-checker-tester-thingy.markdown

 There are probably a lot of people I could blame for me writing this article but at the end of the day it is my own damn fault for trying.

-It goes like this, [AdDuplex](https://www.adduplex.com/) have an [offer on for Early release apps into the store](http://blog.adduplex.com/2012/07/adduplex-for-windows-8-is-here.html) but I only found out about it after my title was published to the Store, so during my lunch at work I had a go at implementing the new [AdDuplex](https://www.adduplex.com/) Windows 8 control into my app and it was easy as pie (some might say too easy!).&nbsp; Then came the problem of hooking it up to the trial information provided by the Windows 8 API, which is easy enough if you have everything in one project, I don’t and so began the tale.
+It goes like this, [AdDuplex](https://www.adduplex.com/) have an [offer on for Early release apps into the store](http://blog.adduplex.com/2012/07/adduplex-for-windows-8-is-here.html) but I only found out about it after my title was published to the Store, so during my lunch at work I had a go at implementing the new [AdDuplex](https://www.adduplex.com/) Windows 8 control into my app and it was easy as pie (some might say too easy!).
+Then came the problem of hooking it up to the trial information provided by the Windows 8 API, which is easy enough if you have everything in one project, I don’t and so began the tale.

 My annoyance is that i should have waited, I knew better and just hoping my boss was not looking over my shoulder to see if I was actually working, but as I like to share I’ll throw this out quick before he notices #checksovershoulder